Obama tells ASEAN S. China Sea ruling eases tension, builds stability

 In his opening remarks at the meeting, Obama said he looked forward to discussing with the ASEAN leaders how they can "constructively move forward together to lower tensions and promote diplomacy and regional stability" following the ruling.

+According to an ASEAN source, Obama reiterated that while bilateral negotiations among claimant states in the South China Sea are ongoing, the use of threats and intimidation should be avoided, saying his country is ready to deploy its navy personnel to help ASEAN secure its region.

-According to a joint statement issued at the end of the 11-nation summit, ASEAN and the United States "underlined the importance of maintaining peace, stability, safety, security, freedom of navigation and over-flight above the South China Sea."
+A joint statement issued at the end of the 11-nation summit said ASEAN and the United States "underlined the importance of maintaining peace, stability, safety, security, freedom of navigation and over-flight above the South China Sea."

 They also underscored "the importance of exercising self-restraint in the conduct of the activities, and for the states concerned to resolve disputes through peaceful means in accordance with international law, including the 1982 U.N.
 Convention on the Law of the Sea."